Information for voters

 Counting of votes

-The verification (PCC, Borough and Parish) and counting of votes (Borough and Parish) will be held after the close of poll at 10pm on Thursday 2 May at Places Leisure Eastleigh, Passfield Avenue, Eastleigh SO50 9NL.
-The counting of votes for the PCC election will be on Friday 3 May at 11am.
+The verification and counting of votes will be held after the close of poll at 10pm on Thursday 4 July at Places Leisure Eastleigh, Passfield Avenue, Eastleigh SO50 9NL.
 Entry to the Count will only be available to staff, candidates, and agents.